eliestroun14/FRW-Extension-ETH_GLOBAL_CANNES_2025_FORK/README.md

 4. **Auto-Setup in Development**:
    - When you first open the extension, it will attempt to automatically create a development wallet
    - If auto-setup succeeds, you'll have a fully functional wallet with your `DEV_PASSWORD`
+   - If auto-setup fails, the extension will **automatically switch to demo mode**
-   - If auto-setup fails, click **"Skip Setup for Demo"** to access the AI Agent features
+   - You can also manually click **"Skip Setup for Demo"** if needed
    - In demo mode, the AI Agent tab is fully functional while wallet features are limited

 5. **Try the AI Agent**:
-   - After setup (or demo mode), click the 4th tab "AI Agent" to see the new features!
+   - After setup (or auto-demo mode), click the 4th tab "AI Agent" to see the new features!
    - The AI Agent works in both full wallet mode and demo mode

 **Note**: Firebase is disabled in development mode to avoid configuration errors.
 The extension will work without Firebase backend in demo mode, and all Firebase-related console messages are expected and can be ignored.